Ng Lap Seng: Criminal investigation

 Ng Lap Seng is the subject of an American investigation, and faces bribery, money laundering and other charges, as he allegedly that he paid bribes via intermediaries totalling US$500,000 to former UN General Assembly president John William Ashe.

 According to Farrukh Khan, the Program Manager on Climate Finance at the UN Secretary General's Office, Ashe played a central role in the negotiations for the Sustainable Development Goals (SDGs).
 On 22 September 2014 Ashe launched the Global Sustainable Development Foundation to support the Millennium Development Goals (MDGs) and the SDGs.
 It was to "support the UN's mission and accelerate the achievement of the MDGs and SDGs".

-According to a 2021 report by IPS News, “John William Ashe skillfully set the stage for the SDGs by working with larger countries to create a process for the SDGs that truly had global buy in."
+According to a 2021 report by IPS News, "John William Ashe skillfully set the stage for the SDGs by working with larger countries to create a process for the SDGs that truly had global buy in."

-On the 7 March 2015 Ng's Sun Kian Ip Group signed a "cooperation agreement" with the Director of the United Nations Office for South-South Cooperation (UNOSSC), Yiping Zhou.
+On 7 March 2015 Ng's Sun Kian Ip Group signed a "cooperation agreement" with the Director of the United Nations Office for South-South Cooperation (UNOSSC), Yiping Zhou.
 In April 2015 the deputy director of the UNOSSC, Inyang Ebong-Harstrup, met with Ng in Macau.
 In August 2015 the Sun Kian Ip Group sponsored a High-Level Strategy Forum for the UNOSSC.
 The Forum was also attended by former President of the UN General Assembly, John William Ashe.
 Ashe was arrested, along with Ng and others, in October 2015 by the FBI.

 Since October 2015, he has been confined to his New York City apartment on US$50 million bail, with very tight restrictions.
 As of January 2016, two suspects have pleaded guilty.
 In March 2016, a third suspect, Francis Lorenzo, deputy ambassador to the United Nations from the Dominican Republic, pleaded guilty.

 US prosecutors estimate that Ng's net worth is in excess of US$1 billion.